tcweiss/Advanced-Pro/README.md

 <a name="memb"></a>
 ## 1. Group Project Members
-- Samuel
+- Begic Armin
-- Bregic, Armin
+- Duerr Samuel
-- Tragust, Sebastian
+- Tragust Sebastian (17-620-220)
-- Weiss, Thomas
+- Weiss Thomas

 <a name="desc"></a>
 ## 2. General Information
-This student project "Stock Investing Advisor" is part of the course "Programming - Introduction Level" by Mario Silic at the University of St. Gallen (HSG).
+This student project "Investing@HSG" is part of the courses "Programming - Introduction Level" & "Programming with Advanced Computer Languages" by Mario Silic at the University of St. Gallen (HSG).
 The purpose of this project is a fundamental analysis of publicly listed companies in order to determine whether a stock is efficiently priced and should therefore be purchased.
 This is based on an automated process of calculating and analyzing future free cash flows (DCF analysis), which is industry standard in the financial sector and many other industries. <br>

 **Please note:** <br>
 You can find the plain code in the [Code_SIA_Final.py](https://github.com/KRuschmann/Stock_Investing_Advisor/blob/master/Code_SIA_Final.py) file. <br>